-The Armed Forces are structurally divided into arms of service, branches and services, and functionally organized into commands, units and institutions, at strategic, operational and tactical level.
+The Armed Forces are structurally divided into arms of service, branches and services, and functionally organized into commands, units and institutions, at the strategic, operational and tactical level.

 At the strategic level, the Serbian Armed Forces are commanded and controlled by the President of the Republic, the Minister of Defence and the Chief of General Staff of the Serbian Armed Forces.
 At the operational level, arms of service commands, Training Command and other operational commands, with the organization adapted to the organization of the General Staff, are in charge of command and control.
-At the tactical level, command and control is executed by the brigade commands and commands of the units of the equal level with the organization adapted to the commands of operational level.
+At the tactical level, command and control are executed by the brigade commands and commands of the units of the equal level with the organization adapted to the commands of operational level.

 Arms of service are integrated organizational entities of branches and services which are relatively autonomous in their combat actions on the land and in the air.
 Arms of service in the Serbian Armed Forces are Army and Air Force and Air Defence.

 Services in the Serbian Armed Forces are divided into general and logistic.
-The general services are: personnel, telecommunications, air surveillance and early warning, nuclear-biological chemical (NBC), intelligence, security, information, geodetic, meteorology and navigation, finance and legal affairs.
-The logistic services are: technical, quartermasters, traffic and transport, medical, veterinary and construction.
+The general services are personnel, telecommunications, air surveillance and early warning, nuclear-biological-chemical (NBC), intelligence, security, information, geodetic, meteorology and navigation, finance and legal affairs.
+The logistic services are technical, quartermasters, traffic and transport, medical, veterinary and construction.